 A crocheted cotton washcloth with a bar of soap inside

+One thing that is very obvious throughout this blog is that I am a bit of a control freak and hate being told what to do.
+This extends to arguing with my Sat Nag in the car, reading a pattern then ignoring it and my worst crime of all is deciding I've got an 'idea' then just totally free-styling things.
+Sometimes my approach pays dividends, like the fairy below for the Christmas tree, and sometimes it is a disaster but I usually 'fess up in a cautionary blog post.
 I am a prolific maker of small things, I like my crafts to be absorbing but relatively quick otherwise I lose interest as something new comes along.
 I like to adapt the William Morris rule by only making things that are either beautiful or useful.
 I love reading, listening to audiobooks and occasionally just using my blog to have a little rant so you sometimes get a mixture.
 I've joined a virtual book group at Circle of Pines and am blogging about my latest read or listen on this blog.

 Normally, when crafting I work at my dining room table, and often have to contend with a furry friend snoopervising, and my stash for each craft is piled into many corners.
 After moving to this house a room was joyously allocated as a dedicated creative space/craft room/study.
 However, this excitement is tempered by the fact that this room is chockfull of post-house move boxes which are now reduced to a height of around 7ft at present and the room has been christened the 'spare room of despair'.
 Still I live in hope.